-A convertible bond ("CB") is like the multi-flavored neapolitan ice-cream.
-It's not plain vanilla (pun intended).
+A convertible bond ("CB") is like the multi-flavored ice-cream: It's not plain vanilla (pun intended).

 Modelling convertible debt in excel can be confusing.
 The accounting treatment considers both the CB as a debt as well as equity.
 Accounting for it as a debt uses the present value of all future coupons and principal assuming it's a plain vanilla debt.
 The difference between this future value and the CB issue price is basically the equity value in the CB.